-- Stop ice production by lifting the wire signal arm to the "up" or OFF position. - 2.
-Remove ice container by lifting up and out.
+- 1. Stop ice production by lifting the wire signal arm to the "up" or OFF position. - Remove ice container by lifting up and out.
 Empty and carefully clean the container with mild detergent.
 Rinse with clear water.
 Do not use harsh or abrasive cleaners.
-Allow ice container to dry completely before replacing in the freezer. - Remove ice chips and clean the shelf and chute that supports the ice container. - Replace the ice container.
+Allow ice container to dry completely before replacing in the freezer. - Remove ice chips and clean the shelf and chute that supports the ice container. - 4.
+Replace the ice container.
 Lower the wire signal arm on the ice maker to the "down" or ON position and the ice maker will resume production.

 IMPORTANT: When removing or replacing the ice bin, do not rotate the auger in the ice bin.
 If the auger is accidentally turned, you must realign the auger by turning it in 90° turns until the ice bin fits into place with the drive mechanism.
+For further instruction, see the label on the ice bucket.